Love, Obligation, and the Limits of Care

 Rather than asking what more can be done, hospice asks:

-Is it aligned with the body’s current capacity?
+Is ongoing treatment and testing aligned with the body’s current capacity?

 One of hospice’s central clinical tasks is translation.
-We translate biology into permission.
+We translate the physiology of dying into permission to love without adding harm.
 We name what the body can no longer tolerate.
-We slow decisions long enough for families to hear what they already sense.
-This is not persuasion.
-It is alignment.
+We slow decisions long enough for families to recognize what they already sense.

 When Love Looks Like Saying “Enough”

-Roughly 40 percent of family caregivers live in high-burden situations, characterized by intense physical demands and emotional strain.
-In this context, guilt often becomes a primary driver of care decisions.
+Roughly 40 percent of family caregivers live in high-burden situations marked by intense physical and emotional strain.
+In this context, guilt often becomes a primary driver of care decisions (Riffin et al., 2019).

-• Agreeing to interventions that increase distress to avoid later regret
+Agreeing to interventions that increase distress, hoping to avoid later regret

 Families may mistake guilt-driven action for love-driven care.